Kayla McBride: Minnesota Lynx (2021–present)

 In 2021, McBride became an unrestricted free agent and signed with the Minnesota Lynx.
 As of July 14, 2024, McBride became the 10th WNBA player on the list of all-time league leaders for 3 pointers.
 In 2024, McBride was selected for her fourth WNBA All-Star game and her first with the Lynx.
 McBride said "This is the most proud [selection] that I think I've ever had just because of everything we've been through with the Lynx organization."
 She has also said in 2024 that "I've talked about it since I've been here, Minnesota has been such a saving grace for me and my career...I felt really lost when I was leaving Vegas … and I found a home here very quickly."
 In the August 24, 2024, Minnesota Lynx game against the Indiana Fever, McBride became "the 10th player in WNBA history with 600+ regular season made" three-point shots, doing so in 326 games, the third-fastest after Diana Taurasi and Katie Smith.
 In the September 13, 2024, game against the Chicago Sky, McBride became the first Lynx player in franchise history to make 100+ 3-point shots in a single season.
+In April 2026, it was announced that she had been re-signed by the Lynx on a two-year deal.
+In the June 17, 2026, game against Los Angeles, McBride surpassed Tina Thompson for the 5th place spot on the list of WNBA players with the most all-time three pointers made (with 749).
+McBride was named the Western Conference Player of the Week for games played from July 13-19, 2026.
+In the August 9, 2026, Lynx home game against the Dallas Wings, McBride set a league record for the most 3-pointers in a single game by making 10.
+She also set a new career high for herself by scoring 43 points in the game.
+McBride was named the Western Conference Player of the Week for August 3-9, 2026, her second such award of the 2026 season.